 Growing Something New

 We planted packaged vegetable seeds indoors in March.
-In Colorado it can snow until Memorial Day.
-Snow and hail make for a harsh environment for new seeds to growth.
+In Colorado, it can snow until Memorial Day.
+Snow and hail make for a harsh environment for new seeds to grow.
 So we coddled them in a sunlight window in our basement to stage our new dream garden.
 As part of our life reboot, we envisioned growing fresh food out our back door.
 I was completely ambushed by the metaphor that gardening creates for growing new good things in life.

 Here’s what I learned.
 Growing a garden from seeds is a lot like attempting to make positive changes and start something new in my life.
-At first your idea starts as a whisper, a dream- a tiny seed.
+At first, your idea starts as a whisper, a dream- a tiny seed.
 Tucked into a fold of soil, the dream shows no signs of growth.
 Wait.
 Wait.
 Patience.
 Time.
-Continual gentle exposure to sun and then a glimpse of green appears.
+Continual gentle exposure to the sun and then a glimpse of green appears.
 Tiny springtime shoots cluster together.
 As soon as I saw green, I wanted to rush them outside and plant them.
 But they were too fragile.
-Too much water, wind or sun and they would shrivel.
+Too much water, the wind or the sun and they would shrivel.